 Photographic and genotype data through 2008 were used to calculate the first mark-recapture estimates of abundance for right whales in the Bering Sea and Aleutian Islands, resulting in estimates of 31 (95% CL 23-54, CV=0.22) and 28 (95% CL 24-42), respectively (Wade et al. 2011).
 The abundance estimates are for the last year of each study, corresponding to 2008 for the photo-identification estimate, and 2004 for the genetic identification estimates.
-Wade et al. (2010) also estimate the population consists of eight females (95% CL 7-18) and 20 males (95% CL 17-37).
-Wade et al. (2010) summarized the photo-identification and genetic-identification catalogues as follows.
+Wade et al. (2011) also estimate the population consists of eight females (95% CL 7-18) and 20 males (95% CL 17-37).
+Wade et al. (2011) summarized the photo-identification and genetic-identification catalogues as follows.
 Twenty-one individuals were identified from genotyping from the Aleutian Islands and Bering Sea from 1997-2004, comprising 15 males and 6 females.
 In aggregate, there were 8 matches across years involving 5 individuals.
 Wade et al. (2006) reported 17 individuals (including 7 females) identified from genotyping in 2004; that number was revised to 16 individuals (including 6 females) because a typographical error was subsequently discovered that masked a duplicate sample.
+There were 4 biopsies taken in 2008 and 2009 of 2 males and 2 females; three of these animals had been sampled in previous years.
+These samples were only recently processed and did not make it into Wade et al. (2011) abundance estimate (Amy Kennedy, pers comm., 21 September 2011).

-The photo-identification catalogue, for purposes of abundance estimation, was restricted to aerial and left-side oblique photographs of good or excellent photo quality.
+The photo-identification catalogue, for purposes of abundance estimation, was restricted to aerial or left-side oblique photographs of good or excellent photo quality.
 After this restriction, there were a total of eighteen unique individuals identified from photographs of callosity patterns and scars from 1998-2008, with 10 resights across years involving 5 individuals.
 Another 7 individuals were observed in the summer of 2009 (Amy Kennedy, AFSC-NMML, pers. comm.
 3 November 2010).
 One individual was seen in the summer of 2010 (Amy Kennedy, AFSC-NMML, pers. comm.
 3 November 2010).

 Detections of right whales have been very rare in the Gulf of Alaska, even though large numbers of whales were caught there in the 1800s.
-From the 1960s through 2002, only two sightings of right whales occurred in the Gulf of Alaska: an opportunistic sighting in March 1979 near Yakutat Bay in the eastern Gulf (Shelden et al. 2005) and a sighting during an aerial survey for harbor porpoise in July 1998 south of Kodiak Island, Alaska, USA (Waite et al. 2003).
+From the 1960s through 2002, only two sightings of right whales occurred in the Gulf of Alaska: an opportunistic sighting in March 1979 near Yakutat Bay in the eastern Gulf (Shelden et al. 2005) and a sighting during an aerial survey for harbor porpoise in July 1998 south of Kodiak Island, Alaska (Waite et al. 2003).
 Both sightings occurred in shelf waters less than 100 m deep.
-However, from 2004 to 2006, four sightings of right whales occurred in the Barnabus Trough region on Albatross Bank, south of Kodiak Island, Alaska, USA (Wade et al. 2011).
+However, from 2004 to 2006, four sightings of right whales occurred in the Barnabus Trough region on Albatross Bank, south of Kodiak Island, Alaska (Wade et al. 2011).
 Sightings of right whales occurred at locations within the trough with the highest density of zooplankton, as measured by active-acoustic backscatter.
 Photo-identification (of two whales) and genotyping (of one whale) failed to reveal a match to Bering Sea right whales.
 Fecal hormone metabolite analysis from one whale estimated levels consistent with an immature male, indicating either recent reproduction in the Gulf of Alaska or movements between the Bering Sea and Gulf of Alaska.